Mike van Diem

 Mike van Diem (born 1959, in Druten, grew up in Sittard) is a Dutch film director.

+Career

 In 1990, his short film Alaska won a Golden Calf for best short film and the Student Academy Award for best foreign student film in the drama category.
 In 1998, he received the Academy Award for Best Foreign Language Film for the film Character based on the 1938 novel Karakter by Ferdinand Bordewijk.